yashmeeny25707-dev/Eatzy/README.md

-# Eatzy
+# Eatzy 🍔
-A simple food delivery website built using HTML and CSS
+A simple food delivery website built using HTML and CSS.